preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/settings/digital-signage/digital-views-as-html/index.rst.txt

 If you will use HTML settings for the views on the screens, add the different views here.
 (This is very similar to the view settings for Info Screen).

+This page describes the option in Omnia 6.11 and earlier.
+For the options in Omnia 6.12, see: :doc:`View as HTML in Omnia 6.12 </admin-settings/tenant-settings/settings/digital-signage/digital-views-as-html-612/index>`

 The first you see is the list of views that has been created so far (none in this example):

 .. image:: page-view-html-list.png